Get back to nature in the heart of wild Cornwall

 Stone on stone.
 Tight beds, straight courses.
 All done by Veterans.

 I take my work with Veterans very seriously.
-After all.
-We are family!
+After all, we are family!

 A visit with Chris and his family to the Cornwall Air Ambulance crew who saved his life after a seizure at our original site.
 An emotional day had by all.